storb-tech/storb/docs/overview.md

 ![chunk](../assets/chunk.png)

-## DHT for File Metadata
+## Sqlite + cr-sqlite for File Metadata and Syncing

-File metadata — which is useful for querying miners for pieces, and, eventually, reconstructing files — is replicated and stored across neurons in the subnet in the form of a DHT.
+File metadata — which is useful for querying miners for pieces, and, eventually, reconstructing files — is stored across validators in the subnet in the form of sqlite databases, all of which are synced with the help of [cr-sqlite](https://github.com/vlcn-io/cr-sqlite)

 ![metadata](../assets/metadata.png)